Elon Musk grooming attacks ‘misjudged and misinformed’, Wes Streeting says

 Mr Musk, a key member of incoming US President Donald Trump’s inner circle, also suggested safeguarding minister Jess Phillips “deserves to be in prison” after she denied requests for the Home Office to lead a public inquiry into child sexual exploitation in Oldham on Thursday.

+The businessman, who owns X – formerly Twitter – has used the social media site to post or repost about child grooming in the UK more than 40 times over the last 24 hours.

+Several are from UK MPs like Reform’s Rupert Lowe and the Tories’ Robert Jenrick, while others include a video featuring right wing activist Tommy Robinson – who was jailed for 18 months for contempt of court in October.

-Oldham must follow in the footsteps other towns like Rotherham and Telford and commission its own inquiry into historical abuse of children, Ms Philips said in a letter to the local council.
+Instead of the Government leading a probe, Oldham must follow in the footsteps of other towns like Rotherham and Telford and commission its own inquiry into historical abuse of children, Ms Phillips said in a letter to the local council.

 A national inquiry by Professor Alexis Jay concluded in 2022, and probes into Greater Manchester Police’s handling of historical child sex abuse cases in Manchester, Oldham and Rochdale have been carried out.